Duey and Julia Wright House

-Duey and Julia Wright House is a Frank Lloyd Wright designed Usonian home that was constructed on a bluff above the Wisconsin River in Wausau, Wisconsin in 1958.
+The Duey and Julia Wright House is a Usonian home designed by Frank Lloyd Wright and constructed on a bluff above the Wisconsin River in Wausau, Wisconsin in 1958.
 Viewed from the sky, the house resembles a musical note.
-The client owned a Wausau music store, and later founded the broadcasting company Midwest Communications through his ownership of WRIG radio.
+The client (no relation to the architect) owned a Wausau music store, and later founded the broadcasting company Midwest Communications through his ownership of WRIG radio.
 The home also has perforated boards on the clerestories "represent the rhythm of Beethoven's Fifth Symphony Allegro con brio first theme."
-A photograph showing the perforated panels is in the web page on the National Register application.